Sleep Apnea

 • Sore throat or dry mouth when waking up

-• Morning headaches and migraines.
+• Morning Migraines

 Have any of these symptoms?
 You may need to see Dr. Green or a sleep doctor for a comprehensive assessment.